antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 ```bash
 echo "10.10.11.236 manager.htb" | sudo tee -a /etc/hosts
 ```
 I began by reviewing  the web service on port 80 to determine if it held any substantial information or hidden directories.
 Used  Gobuster & dirsearch for directory enumeration, I was unable to uncover anything significant.
-Additionally, I performed some quick virtual host (vhost) enumeration, but i didn't bare any results.
+Additionally, I performed some quick virtual host (vhost) enumeration, but it didn't bare any results.
 By the look of things the website itself appeared static and did not reveal any obvious entry points. see the below commands
 ```bash

 gobuster dns -d manager.htb -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt -t 50